Brendon Lade

 Brendon Lade (born 10 July 1976) is a former Australian rules footballer with the Port Adelaide Football Club in the Australian Football League (AFL).
 He is currently a senior assistant coach with the Western Bulldogs Football Club.

 AFL career

 Early career (1992–1999)

-Lade was born on Kangaroo Island and grew up playing football for the local Western Districts Football Club, where his father coached the A grade side.
-At the age of 8 Lade moved to the Wisanger Football Club, where he played the remainder of his football until he turned 16.
+Lade was born on Kangaroo Island and grew up playing football for the local western districts football club, where his father coached the A grade side.
+At the age of 8 Lade moved to the Wisanger sports club, where he played the remainder of his football until he turned 16.
 Able to play as both a relieving ruckman and forward, Lade played for South Australian National Football League club South Adelaide before his recruitment to Port Adelaide in the lead up to their inaugural season in the AFL in 1997.
 Lade made his senior AFL debut for Port Adelaide in Round 1, 1997, Port Adelaide's debut AFL match.